egitweb/README_generator/built/README.md

 # Requirements

 ⚠️
-Visual studios, Node.js
+Visual Studios, Node.js

 # Usage
-To use README.md generator run: ```node index``` in terminal, and answer the questions asked.
+To use README.md generator run: node index in terminal, and answer the questions asked.
 After prompts answered, your new README.md file is created inside the folder called "built".

 # Built&nbsp;With